version-manager/woof/docs/details.md

 There are two main approaches: using shims and not.

+## Shims

+In essence, the shim layer is an indirection layer that facilities opening the proper verison of node, dependent on the current context.
+The current context can include the current tty/pty, the value for 'global' version for a particular shell lanaguage, etc. I don't like shims, primarily because they incur an extra execution of the shell (usually `dash`, but it can be `bash`).
+This has an extra startup cost, and would influence things like benchmark compilation times.
+It also feels dirty to me

+## No shims

+Here, distinction between versions is usually done through symlinks and a hash map of the current tty/pty and the current version

 ## Installing

 The installation steps for installing any particular version of any particular module are standardized.